 sin causes, clearly displayed both in the historical record and in the 21st Century daily media news (who's trying to kid Who?).

-are from that point forward under God's grace and, we "are not under the law, but under grace”.
+from that point forward, we "are not under the law, but under grace”.
 Because Jesus himself has fulfilled the law for us, which we ourselves have all fallen "short" of doing, if we have asked Jesus to

 forgive us, under God's grace we are free.